 Start your Día de Muertos celebration with our printables facts; put down the textbook and get some hands-on learning through play!
 Learning activities have never been so colorful and fun before!

 Creating and building are one of our favorite ways to keep kids busy and engaged, so it's no surprise that we love printable crafts for kids.
 You will find 5-minute crafts that you can make with supplies you probably already own!

-All about ofrendas!
+Everything about ofrendas!

 Each part of the ofrenda has a very important meaning.
-From marigold flowers to sugar skulls, photographs and papel picado, the altar is one of the most important parts of the celebration!
+From marigold flowers to sugar skulls, photographs, and papel picado, the altar is one of the most important parts of the celebration!

 Sugar skulls are more than just delicious sweets.
 They are made for families, "families" in Spanish, to decorate their loved ones' ofrendas with both large and small sugar skulls.